Copyright © 2018 Rosie Bank

 - Be aware of how meat is prepared.
 The heavy smoke that accompanies grilling meat contains chemicals associated with various forms of cancer.
 The wood releases other chemicals that would best be avoided.
 Consider liquid smoke to get the flavor without the bi-products.
 Blackening your meat is another serious risk, as this increases AGE’s, which are advanced glycation end-products.
 These are associated with the age-related chronic disease.
 If you are a meat eater, you can still have standards.
 In this section and the one above about quality, it is okay to say no to certain types of meat and styles of preparation.

 - Don’t worry about protein.
 As with all of the macro-nutrients (fats, carbs, and proteins) you will not find agreement among experts.
-If you will enjoy some plant-based protein such as tofu, tempeh, nuts, and seeds you simply do not need to eat meat because you need protein.
+If you will enjoy some plant-based protein such as tofu, tempeh, nuts, peas, beans, and seeds you simply do not need to eat meat for the protein.
 In addition, the effect of saturated animal fat on your arteries is undesirable.
-But the heart-healthy fat from coconut, avocado, nuts, and seeds will give you a big boost of vitality.
+But the heart-healthy fat from coconut, avocado, nuts, and seeds will give you a big boost of vitality, particularly if you eat these foods in moderation.
 This is why people often feel better when they eat less meat (or eliminate it) and add more plants to their diet.